Defending Yourself Through Spousal Support

 The purpose of spousal support is to level the financial balance between the former spouses.
 Temporary support orders are issued in the beginning stages of a divorce case and are often requested as part of the initial divorce petition.
 If you have been served divorce papers, it is important to work with our certified family law specialist to review the documents and identify issues contained within them such as requests for temporary financial support for your former spouse, child custody and child support.

 Temporary spousal support is not necessarily an indicator of the permanent support which will be ordered in your case.
 Permanent orders regarding alimony and other issues are usually negotiated by the attorneys in the case.
-There is no specific formula for a judge to follow, but the court is given a broad set of issues to consider.
-These issues are usually resolved through negotiation or mediation.
-Alimony or associated spousal support orders usually reflect many factors, including but not limited to:
+There is no specific formula for a judge to follow, but the court is given a broad set of factors to consider.
+These factors include but are not limited to:

 - The length of the marriage